Tharindupriyaharshana/H-rverstehenPro/README.md

 - correct_grammar: Corrects grammar in a given German text using the T5 model.
 generate_diff: Generates a textual difference between original and corrected text.
-- transcribe_and_correct: Transcribes audio to text, corrects its grammar, and shows differences.
+- transcribe_and_correct: Transcribes audio to text, corrects its grammar and shows differences.
 - transcribe_and_translate: Handles audio input, transcribes it to German text, corrects grammar, translates to English, and extracts nouns and verbs.